i-D's music class of 2017: the rhythm method | read | i-D

 J: Suggs.

 R: Michael Caine.
 I've read Michael Caine's book, The Elephant to Hollywood.
-At the back of it there's a list of his favourite dance albums and then his recipe list.
+At the back of it there's a list of his favorite dance albums and then his recipe list.

 J: Have you listened to his Desert Island Discs?
 He actually makes chill-out music.